QUICK TRAIL FACTS

 Walking/snowshoeing trails marked in yellow.
 Wheelchair-accessible trail in red.

-A newer development are the connector trails from Roberts Farm to a trailhead on Water Street that’s close to downtown Norway.
-Of these, the 2-mile Janet’s Trail is open to dog walkers and snowshoers.
+The preserve is accessible from downtown, where you can pick up connector trails from Water Street.
+The two-mile Janet’s Trail is open to dog walkers and snowshoers.
 Expect to go up and down on Janet’s Trail as you walk above Route 118!
-For more of a gently rolling experience, walk the ski trail (when there’s no snow, of course).
-It’s steep initially as it leaves the Water Street trailhead, but then levels out a bit.
+For more of a gentle, rolling experience, walk the ski trail (when there’s no snow, of course).
+It’s steep initially as it leaves the Water Street trailhead, but then levels out.

 Directions: From the intersection of Main Street and Route 117 in downtown Norway, take Route 117/118 west, out past the lake.
 After 2 miles, turn left onto Roberts Road and continue 0.2 miles to the Roberts Farm Preserve entrance, on your left.
 There is also a parking area and trailhead at 13 Water Street, where you can walk or ski onto the trail system along the Farm-to-Town Trail.